darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 ## Business Case

-A marketing campaign based on phone calls was carried out by a portuguese bank.
-Such campaing is aiming to sell subscriptions to term deposit to clients.
-An initial iteration of such campaign reached almost 45K clients where about 5K purchased the subscription (~11% success rate) and was carried out over the course of two months, with the following estimated costs.
+A Portuguese bank executed a marketing campaign involving phone calls, aimed at selling term deposit subscriptions to clients.
+The initial phase of the campaign targeted around 45,000 clients, achieving approximately 5,000 subscriptions (~11% success rate) over a two-month period.
+Below is the breakdown of the estimated costs for this campaign.

 ##### Team Costs (Salaries)